rajneesh069/DSA-CPP/README.md

 {
     int num;
     cin >> num;
+    cout << "Hello world";
-    cout << digit_sum(num);
+    cout << num;
-    return 0;
+    // this is the recursive part when you go down the tree digit_sum(num);
+    // this is the part when you come back up in the tree return 0;
 }
 ```

 ### Time Complexity of Recursion

-1. Compute the number of function calls.
+1. `Compute the total number of function calls.`
-2. Compute the time complexity of each function.
+2. `Compute the time complexity of each function.`

-- In the above example, for each digit the function call happens once, so the number of function calls = number of digits(say, n).
+- In the above example, for each digit the function call happens once, so the total number of function calls = number of digits(say, n).
 In each function call, the operations have O(1) time complexity as there's no loop, rather just a simple if statement and a function call.

   Hence the total time complexity is given by : O(1 \* n) = O(n)

+- If the number is taken to be 'n', then the number of digits will be: log(n) + 1.
+Then the time complexity will be : O(log(n) \* 1) = O(log(n)).

+- Less significant terms and constants are ignored in the Big-O notation.
+(That's why O(log(n)) in the above example.)